New York State Teachers Retirement System Buys 9,331 Shares of National Beverage Corp. (NASDAQ:FIZZ)

-New York State Teachers Retirement System increased its stake in National Beverage Corp.
-(NASDAQ:FIZZ) by 80.9% in the 1st quarter, HoldingsChannel.com reports.
-The fund owned 20,862 shares of the company’s stock after purchasing an additional 9,331 shares during the quarter.
-New York State Teachers Retirement System’s holdings in National Beverage were worth $1,020,000 at the end of the most recent quarter.
+New York State Teachers Retirement System raised its holdings in shares of National Beverage Corp.
+(NASDAQ:FIZZ) by 80.9% in the first quarter, HoldingsChannel.com reports.
+The firm owned 20,862 shares of the company’s stock after buying an additional 9,331 shares during the period.
+New York State Teachers Retirement System’s holdings in National Beverage were worth $1,020,000 as of its most recent SEC filing.

 A number of equities analysts have issued reports on the stock.
+UBS Group downgraded shares of National Beverage from a “neutral” rating to a “sell” rating and lifted their price objective for the stock from $44.00 to $46.00 in a report on Wednesday, February 3rd.
 Zacks Investment Research downgraded shares of National Beverage from a “buy” rating to a “hold” rating in a report on Wednesday, May 5th.
-UBS Group cut shares of National Beverage from a “neutral” rating to a “sell” rating and upped their price objective for the stock from $44.00 to $46.00 in a research report on Wednesday, February 3rd.
-Three analysts have rated the stock with a sell rating and two have given a hold rating to the stock.
-The stock has a consensus rating of “Sell” and a consensus target price of $40.38.
+Three research analysts have rated the stock with a sell rating and two have assigned a hold rating to the stock.
+The stock has a consensus rating of “Sell” and an average price target of $40.38.

 About National Beverage